webyrd/Barliman/README.md

 ![append example 7 -- partially instantiated code incompatible with tests](https://github.com/webyrd/Barliman/blob/master/screen_shots/2016_june_03/append/append08.jpg "append example 7 -- partially instantiated code incompatible with tests")

+Screenshot 8 shows a limitation of Barliman's program synthesis.
+Here the partially-specified definition of `append` contains only a single variable, `A`, representing an unknown subexpression.
+Ideally Barliman would quickly figure out that `A` should be the expression `(cdr l)`.
+However, for this example Barliman seems to get "stuck" -- we can see the spinning progress indicators to the upper-right of the `Best Guess` pane and the `Test 2` and `Test 3` edit fields, indicating that Barliman is still "thinking".
+I let Barliman run for a minute or two, but it didn't find a value for `A` in that time.

+We could allow Barliman to keep thinking -- perhaps it would find the answer in five minutes, or in an hour (provided our computer has enough RAM!).
+However, in practice we would probably try filling in `A` manually.
+If we were to type `(cdr ,B)` in place of `,A`, Barliman would immedialy guess in the correct, trivial subexpression `l` for the variable `B`.

+This example shows how program synthesis in Barliman can be much slower than we might hope in certain cases.
+However, since Barliman is a text editor, and since multicore computers with lots of RAM are now ubiquitous, I see these examples from a "glass half full" perspective.
+Sometimes Barliman can help you, either by guessing the rest of your incomplete definition, or by proving that there is no completion for your partially-specified definition that is consistent with your tests.
+In this case you win.
+Sometimes Barliman can't help you, in which case you use it like a regular text editor.
+In this case you use more CPU cyles and RAM on your machine, but otherwise edit text normally.

+Of course, Barliman isn't currently a particularly *good* text editor, especially compared to Emacs with paredit mode, to take one example.
+This problem is only a matter of engineering -- in fact, Barliman-like functionality could be added to Emacs, or to another editor.
+Or Barliman could get more sophisticated editing abilities.

+A bigger drawback is that the semantics for the language you are writing in must be specified in miniKanren.
+This is fine if you are writing in a minimal Scheme subset, such as miniScheme.
+This isn't so great if you want to program in full Clojure or Racket or Javascript or Ruby.
+Finding ways to scale this technology is an open problem.
+The solution may not be miniKanren or constraint logic programming, but rather another synthesis approach.
+I don't know.
+I do hope, however, that Barliman will make people think about how synthesis capabilities can be integrated into editors, especially for dynamic languages.

 #### screenshot 8: